 The Company is directly exposed to counterparty risk relating to shareholder cash held at banking counterparties.
 This includes the risk of counterparty default for the short period between receipt of monies in respect of client investment into, or disinvestment from, unit-linked funds and the corresponding completion of the processing of those monies into the relevant funds or by settlement to client as applicable.
-The risk is not material given the short time period involved and the framework of counterparty controls and limits that operate.
+The risk is not material given the framework of counterparty controls and limits that operate.